 Melissa Tatreau Holtmeier

-As a performing artist on both violin and viola, Tatreau Holtmeier has played with Mary J. Blige, Bobby Vinton, Frank Sinatra Jr., Rod Stewart, Josh Groban, Pam Tillis, The Lettermen, Michael W. Smith, Johnny Mathis, Michael Buble, the Trans-Siberian Orchestra, and Mannheim Steamroller (She’s on their PBS special: 30/40).
-She is a founding member and manager of the Mahr String Quartet.
-In her years of experience playing with the Omaha and Lincoln Symphonies, Tatreau Holtmeier has had the opportunity to play both great works and accompany violinists Itzhak Perlman, Joshua Bell, Philippe Quint, Sarah Chang, and Midori.
+As a member of the Omaha Musicians’ Union, Holtmeier has performed on both violin and viola with Mary J. Blige, Bobby Vinton, Frank Sinatra Jr., Rod Stewart, Josh Groban, Pam Tillis, The Lettermen, Michael W. Smith, Johnny Mathis, Michael Buble, the Trans-Siberian Orchestra, Jane Lynch, Idina Menzel, The Eagles and Mannheim Steamroller.
+She’s on Mannheim’s PBS special: 30/40 LIVE! and plays in several cities on their annual tour.
+She is a founding member, 1st violinist and manager of the Mahr String Quartet for which she contracts about 60 events each year.
+In her years of experience playing with the Omaha and Lincoln Symphonies, Holtmeier has had the opportunity to play both great works and accompany violinists Itzhak Perlman, Joshua Bell, Philippe Quint, Sarah Chang, and Midori.
 She has also toured China and the U.S. with the Mantovani Orchestra.
-She performed the Salute to Vienna New Year’s 2010 concerts in Southern Florida and has been seen in the Orpheum and Lied Center pits as a local with the Broadway shows Little House on the Prairie, Westside Story, The Lion King, The Book of Mormon (3x), Kinky Boots, Newsies, Cinderella, Phantom of the Opera (3x), Something Rotten, The Sound of Music, The Little Mermaid, The King and I, and Anastasia.
+She performed the Salute to Vienna New Year’s 2010 concert tour in Southern Florida and has been seen in the Orpheum and Lied Center pits as a local with the Broadway shows Little House on the Prairie, Westside Story, The Lion King, The Book of Mormon (3x), Kinky Boots, Newsies, Cinderella, Phantom of the Opera (3x), Something Rotten, The Sound of Music, The Little Mermaid and The King and I.

 What to expect in lessons with Melissa:

 - A safe space to be yourself and make mistakes.